gvwilson/sensibleadventures/booksters-apprentice.md

 holding the bookster's arm across his shoulders.

 "*La*, so, put down a rug next time," Razi mumbled.
-His *deel* was slick red with blood.
-More was leaking through the fingers he had pressed against his side.
+His *deel* was slick with blood.
+More leaked through the fingers he had pressed against his side.

 He and Thomas stumbled down the gangplank like drunkards.
 As they reached the dock, the bookster tripped over his own unsteady feet and